 Autoclavable stainless steel.
 Comfortable grip.
 Sharp with milled serrations.
-Carabiner included for easy storage/access.
+Carabiner included for easy storage or access.

 Occasional complaints of rust.